 - Lidocaine: A numbing agent

-- Vitamin D: Great for the skin, but when ingested in large amounts (say, from daily use), it leads to Vitamin D toxicosis
+- Vitamin D: Great for the skin, but when ingested in large amounts (say, from daily use), it leads to vitamin D toxicosis

 - Zinc oxide: Used in diaper rash creams and sunscreens

-Choosing a Dog Nose Balm
+How to Choose a Dog Nose Balm

 The nice thing about dog nose balms is they work on more than just the sniffer.
 You can often use them on paws and even the elbows.
 So while you DO need to find something specific to canines, you have multiple options available for use.
 However, you’re using a product on a sensitive part of the body, and you’re purchasing something your dog WILL ingest.
 That means paying special attention when you do your shopping.